oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 ## Setup history database to test with Talend

 *   setup oVirt Engine.
-*   Create the ovirt_history database using the create_db.sh script in the path:

-      < repository folder path >/ovirt-dwh/data-warehouse/historydbscripts_postgres/create_db.sh
 Note: Postgres is required to create the database.

+*   Create a new ovirt_engine_history database in postgres.
+*   Create the ovirt_engine_history database schame using the schema.sh script in the path:

+      < repository folder path >/ovirt-dwh/packaging/dbscripts/schema.sh -d ovirt_engine_history -c apply -u postgres

 *   Setup connections context in the Talend DI.
 For details on this refer to Talend's documentation.
-*   You may now run the project and test it in the TOS.
+*   You may now run the project and test it in the Talend DI.

 ## Test package deployment